quamen/ruby.org.au/pages/articles.html.md

 ## Summary

 We are getting better, particularly when it comes to promoting diversity in the community and contributing to making this a reality.
-Four years ago (at a 2010 Railscamp) I was the only female at the camp.
+Four years ago (at a 2010 Rails Camp) I was the only female at the camp.
 Two years ago, we had just four female developers.
 This year, at the conference, we had 52 female attendees.
 I believe this change over the last year is due to the conscious effort by community members and Ruby Australia to promote Rails Girls events and welcome newcomers into the community.
 Now, as I said at the beginning, if we can achieve all this in one year, just imagine what more we can do within this coming year.
 So basically, what we as a community say is that we are trying; we will try harder.

 ## Reading materials